DS-RF/Yambo_examples/README.md

 For detailed description see https://www.quantum-espresso.org/Doc/user_guide/node20.html The default values are equal to 1.

-Here the test results for calculation time running QE on 2 nodes with 48 cores on Stokes supercluster of UCF:
+Here are the test results for calculation time running QE on 2 nodes with 48 cores on Stokes supercluster of UCF:

 ```
  ni  nk   nt   nd   nb   t_calc.